ninakali/ninakali.github.io/notes/win2/index.md

 VisiCorp publishes the first spreadsheet program for home computers, VisiCalc for Apple II.
 Dubbed "the first killer app for the personal computer", it was massively popular.
 "I need VisiCalc, so I am going to buy a very expensive computer to run it" level of popular.

+It looks like a regular spreadsheet app, yes, but there is no mouse support, and there are no menus.
+The program, quite simple at its heart, came with a 180 page long manual, because it was impossible to figure out how to use it otherwise.

 </div>

 <div class="post">